-Provides a seminar level introduction to the interdependent functional and support areas of business, such as marketing, management, finance, accounting, and information systems; which are critically important for building a solid foundation for academic and career success in business fields.
+Provides a seminar level introduction to the interdependent functional and support areas of business, such as accounting, finance, information systems, management, and marketing; which are critically important for building a solid foundation for academic and career success in business fields.
 Focuses on the development of decision-making, communication, and teamwork skills through experiential learning.
 Emphasizes strategies for academic success including time-management, utilization of university resources, and career and professional development opportunities in business.